• Share this on:

 3. Collect technical and scientific data: Find out what type of data is required to authorise your novel food in chapter 2 of the guidance document for the authorisation of traditional foods from third countries, or in chapter 2 of the guidance document for the authorisation of a novel food.

-4. Submit an online application: Use the User Guide for the e-submission system for Novel Foods (pdf) and make sure your application complies with the requirements of Article 10 of the new Regulation.
+4. Submit an online application: Consult the User Guide for the e-submission system for Novel Foods (PDF) and make sure your application complies with the requirements of Article 10 of Regulation (EU) 2015/2283.

-Remember that applications can be time-consuming and expensive due to the scientific proof and technical data that may be requested.
+Remember that applications can be time-consuming and expensive because scientific proof and technical data may be requested.

 Examples of novel foods that have been allowed on the European market are chia seeds and fonio.
-The assessment and authorisation procedure for a novel food can take up to 1.5 years, excluding the data collection and assessments you need to carry out yourself.
+The assessment and authorisation procedure for a novel food can take up to 1.5 years, excluding the data collection and assessments you need to conduct yourself.

 Tip: